pgreenland/pio_usb_simulation/README.md

 * FIFODumper.java - Small utility which dumps the PIO RX fifo to a file.
 You can read the fifo directly in the simulator, but for lager packets I've found having it in a file is useful.
 * saleae_logic_csv_to_sim_script.py - Original data was captured with a Saleae Logic analyser and exported to a CSV file.
 This tool converts it to a simulation script.
+    * Line 44 sets the timing, converting seconds to clock cycles.
+It's currently set at 16 x oversampling given a 1.5Mhz signal.
 * usb_packet_saleae.csv - Example capture from a cheap keyboard.
 Saleae Logic export of D- channel.
 * usb_packet.sim - Result of saleae_logic_csv_to_sim_script.py ran against usb_packet_saleae.csv.
 * usb_rx.mon - Simulation script, configuring the virtual PIO module and feeding in the simulation data.